 Predicting other datasets with the obtained parameters

 Before starting the project of this thesis, it was already checked if it was possible to predict the dataset of Finkelstein with the parameters obtained from a fit to the data of Boyle.
-We have 2 different datasets from Finkelstein, one with only single and double mismatches, which is the one I used to fit on, and we have one with block mismatches.
+We have 2 different datasets from Finkelstein, one with only Apart from single and double mismatched off-targets, the data used to fit against, Finkelstein’s library also contained off-targets with more than 2 mismatches places consecutively (‘block mismatches’).
 With the parameters of Boyle we could accurately predict the block mismatches and double mismatches, but the prediction was less for the single mismatches (Figure 14).